Teach English in South Korea

 Teaching in Korea is becoming a sellers market: you'll generally be able to pick and choose where you go, the size of your school, and the age of your students.
 Seoul has a population of around 12 million and is a thriving industrial metropolis.
 Many teachers come to Seoul and hate it, so be very sure that you can survive in the big smoke before signing up.
 Suwon, Anyang, and Incheon are among the larger places near Seoul that offer easy access to the shopping and nightlife without the daily agony of commuting and choking on the smog.
 Busan in the south of Korea enjoys warmer weather and less humidity.
 Other major cities include Daegu (fashion capital of Korea), Daejeon (the birthplace of modern Korean cuisine), Gwangju (famed for it's student uprising), and Ulsan (dirty industrial city dominated by Hyundai).
 Again, do your homework before you sign up.

 English is not as commonly spoken in Korea as you might think, although most public transport and food stores have English labeling, so you won't be stranded or starve.
 Hard-to-obtain items include spray deodorant and tampons; imported books, magazines, and newspapers are only available in big cities.
-There is a large U.S. military presence in Korea (about 37,500 troops), and there have been an increasing number of anti-U.S. demonstrations and protests in recent months.
-This should not deter Americans or other foreigners from coming to teach in Korea.
 Korea is a safe country with very little petty theft, assault, or vandalism.
 The Dept. of State at travel.state.gov carries up-to-date travel advice for U.S. citizens.

 If this sounds like your cup of tea, then the next step is to start job hunting.
 If you take a TEFL/TESL (Teaching English as a Foreign/Second Language) course you will be approached by recruiters who can generally offer you a choice of schools.
 Recruiters also help you settle in and take care of any problems you may have.
 Recruiters are expensive for Korean schools to use, so more and more advertise directly for teachers and often won't demand the TEFL qualification.

 However, a TEFL course offers a practical introduction to teaching, a chance to meet new friends, a way to get in touch with the people who can get you to Korea.
 Courses cost anything between $200 and $1,500, depending on the level of qualification you require.
 A basic TEFL suitable for most first-time teachers involves 20 hours of tuition.
 Classes are available at universities, colleges, and many other TEFL locations throughout the world.
-Everything the prospective teacher could wish to know is on the TEFL website at www.tefl.com.
-More advanced courses take up to 120 hours and are only necessary for those wishing to pursue a career in international teaching.
-For a list of courses go to www.teacheslabroad.com.
+The prospective teacher can find much information on the TEFL website at www.tefl.com.
+More advanced TEFL courses take up to 120 hours and are necessary for those wishing to pursue multiple jobs around the world or a career in international teaching.

-For an introduction to the country, Lonely Planet (www.lonelyplanet.com) has a well-researched guidebook for Korea and a smaller one exclusively for Seoul.
-Some great teaching-based resources for Korea include Daves ESL Café (www.eslcafe.com), which has a wealth of advice, personal experiences, and extensive job listings.
+For an introduction to the country, Lonely Planet Korea (Travel Guide) has a well-researched guidebook for Korea and a smaller one exclusively for Seoul.
+Some great teaching-based resources for Korea include Daves ESL Café, which has a wealth of advice, personal experiences, and extensive job listings.